All About BudgetsHow Many Budget Categories Do I Need?

 Expenses Breakdown

-This is simply a breakdown of our expenses which has helped us to understand where all of our money goes.
+This is simply a breakdown of our expenses, which has helped us understand where all our money goes.

-As of May 2014 we have been mortgage-free so much of our money will be directed at savings, investments, and renovations.
+As of May 2014. we have been mortgage-free, so our money will be directed into savings, investments, and renovations.

 We are hardly out of the clear with finances for the rest of our lives and have worked and sacrificed to get where we are.